styles-wiki/styles-wiki/README.md

 [isr]: https://nextjs.org/blog/next-9-5#stable-incremental-static-regeneration

-Use this repo for discussion and issues around \*.styles.wiki
+Use this repo to submit issues for \*.styles.wiki.

 ## Current wikis: